mangucletus/Bash-Scripting_File-Management/1-automatic-file-sorter/README.md

 cd Bash-Scripting_File-Management
 # Navigate to sub-folder where the script is located
 cd 1-autmatic-file-sorter
-# See the content of the sub-folder, automatic-file-sorter.sh should be listed
+# See the content of the sub-folder, automatic-file-sorter.sh should be listed with the permission
-ls
+ls -la

 # Make script executable
 chmod +x automatic_file_sorter.sh